Mad About Berries

 A 3-inch piece from a rosemary plant should be clipped off to propagate.
 This is best done in the late spring; however, if the climate is warmer, this can also be done during early autumn.
 The plants grown from cuttings will have the same properties as that of the original plant.

-Leaves on the lower section (around 1 ½ inch from the end) of the stem of the cutting should be stripped off.
+Leaves on the lower section (around 1 ½ inches from the end) of the stem of the cutting should be stripped off.
 This is very important because if these leaves are left on the stem, they will make the stem rot instead of growing.

 Preparing Soil